jasonliang-dev/jasonliang-dev.github.io/pages/fusing.md

 Now, what the heck did we create?
 What kind of file is `MyGame.exe`?
 Sure, with the `.exe` extension, it looks like an executable.
 Assuming `MyGame.zip` contains a working LÖVE project, opening `MyGame.exe` runs the game.
-So yeah, it's an honest Windows program.
+So yes, it's an honest Windows program.
 But how does it read the game data?

 The answer: `MyGame.exe` is both a valid Windows executable and a valid zip